florgon/notes-web/README.md

 # How to run?
-Project uses Docker, so you should install `Docker-Compose`, then clone this repository, and run all containers via:
+Install `Docker-Compose`, then clone this repository, and run all containers via:
 ```commandLine
 docker-compose up
 ```
+This will automatically install container and run database (PostgreSQL) and Django with Gunicorn WSGI server.
 #### Important!
 If this is your first time running project:
 Django may fall for first time (only 1 time on first run), you should create PSQL database and apply migrations by:
 Creating database table: